call for a free consultation (800) 242-2962

 Aviation accidents are terrible tragedies that almost always result in death.
 The body is not built to withstand the immense forces that a plane or helicopter crash exerts.
 In 2014, the most recent year for which data is available, there were a total of 1,290 aviation accidents in the U.S. These accidents resulted in 444 fatalities and hundreds of serious injuries.
-If you sustained an injury, or a loved one passed away in a recent aviation accident in Georgia, the lawyers at Butler Prather LLP want to hear from you.
+If you sustained an injury, or a loved one passed away in a recent aviation accident in Georgia, the Atlanta accident lawyers at Butler Prather LLP want to hear from you.
 We can provide counsel on how you might be able to recover compensation after a disastrous aviation crash.

 Many things can go wrong to cause an aviation accident.
 An aircraft part could have a defect, the pilot could lose control of the craft, or bad weather could compromise a flight.
 Not every plane crash results from someone’s negligence.
 Some are due to acts of God, such as lightning striking the aircraft or poor weather conditions making it unsafe to be in the air.
 In many cases, however, an investigation of the accident reveals proof of negligence.
 The top three negligence-based causes of aviation accidents are as follows: